Lipiu/SortFiles/README.md

+# A python script that sorts files
- A python script that when run it searches for files with following extensions:
+This python script searches for files with the following extensions and if it finds any it creates a folder with the name of the extension and puts those files there.

+EXTENSIONS:
   .doc
   .docx
   .xlsx